General

 - Standardize

-- Variation of tSNE
+- Differences with tSNE

-- Random starting point has less of an impact
+- Random starting point has less of an impact that in tSNE

 - Can be supervised (give it an outcome variable)

-- Try pca - linear method (fast)
+- Try pca first

 - If successful (good separation between categories), then prediction may be easier